invoiceninja/invoiceninja.github.io/source/docs/self-host-installation.md

 ### Installing on CentOS 8 / Ubuntu 20.04 (Recommended)

-<p>Technically computers has a very helpful step by step guide on how to install Invoice Ninja v5 from scratch onto CentOS, you can access the guide <a href="https://forum.invoiceninja.com/t/install-invoice-ninja-v5-on-centos-8/4293">here</a>.
-If Ubuntu is more your flavour you can follow his awesome guide <a href="https://forum.invoiceninja.com/t/install-invoice-ninja-v5-on-ubuntu-20-04/4588">here</a></p>
+<p>Technically computers has a very helpful step by step guide on how to install Invoice Ninja v5 from scratch onto CentOS, you can access the guide [here](https://forum.invoiceninja.com/t/install-invoice-ninja-v5-on-centos-8/4293).
+If Ubuntu is more your flavour you can follow his awesome guide [here](https://forum.invoiceninja.com/t/install-invoice-ninja-v5-on-ubuntu-20-04/4588)

 ### Installing on Arch